simonharris/django-vanityurls/docs/source/index.rst

 How It Works
 ============

 ``django-vanityurls`` works via a Django middleware.
 The middleware intercepts the HTTP response once your views have executed.
 In the event of a 404 (page not found) error response, the middleware attempts to find a ``VanityUrl`` model object matching the requested path.
-If a match is found, a 301 permanent redirect is issued, directing the client to the longer, canonical URL.
+If a match is found, a redirect with a chosen HTTP response code is issued, directing the client to the longer, canonical URL.

 In this way, ``django-vanityurls`` will only query the database in the event of a 404, rather than on every request.
 This also means that it requires minimal configuration: for example, your ``urls.py`` need not be modified at all.